Trading Bots

 2. Nested flashloan rOFF from Wrapper Y

-3. Redeem both tokens for underlying (1:1 ratio)
+3. Redeem both tokens for the underlying (1:1 ratio)

 4. Swap underlying on TRP DEX for rOFF to repay Wrapper Y